karar-hayder/Replicheck/Project.md

 ### 1. **JavaScript/JSX Parsing**

-- **Current State:** JavaScript and JSX parsing is implemented using tree-sitter and typhonjs-escomplex for metrics.
+- **Current State:** JavaScript and JSX parsing is implemented using Tree-sitter and `typhonjs-escomplex` for metrics.
-- **Improvement:** Add support for TypeScript/TSX and more advanced metrics as needed.
+- **Improvement:** Add support for TypeScript/TSX and expand metric coverage if needed.

 ### 2. **Multi-language Support**

-- **Current State:** Only Python is fully supported.
+- **Current State:** Python, JavaScript/JSX, and C# are fully supported.
 - **Improvement:** Add support for other languages (e.g., TypeScript, Java, C++) by implementing or integrating language-specific parsers.

 ### 3. **Improved Similarity Metrics**